Tejaswireddyallam/GDPFall2024-Group2/README.md

 I have contributed in documenting the seed data of telemedicine application.

 I have analyzed the updated data management plan and contributed in developing the seed data.

+I am working on creating xml files for telemedicine application.